ctxswitch/stork/README.md

 ### Seting up for the kickstart validation tests

-To run the kickstart validation tests on your local system, you will need an install of python.
-I'm using 2.7, I don't know if it makes a difference.
-On Mac use homebrew or macports to avoid using the system python which is bound to be really, really old.
+To run the kickstart validation tests on your local system, you will need to install python and the python virtualenv module.
+I'm currently using 2.7, and I don't know if it makes a difference.
-On Linux you can use your favorite package manager.
+On Linux you can use your favorite package manager if by some chance your distribution didn't come with it installed.
+On Mac use homebrew or macports to avoid using the system python which is bound to be a very old version.

     $ brew install python
     $ pip install virtualenv

-Once python has been installed, run
+Once python and virtualenv has been installed, run

     $ rake validator:setup